 - The frequency with which you brush your teeth is also a vital aspect of good dental health.
 We recommend brushing and flossing at least twice every day to keep up with the pace of plaque accumulation.
 When possible, brush your teeth 20-30 minutes after eating, as well.

-- If you have a toothbrush holder that completely conceals your toothbrush, be sure not to seal the brush in the holder with wet bristles.
+- Some dentists suggest soaking your toothbrush in special toothbrush sanitizers.
+We suggest that after you use it, rinse it off and store your toothbrush upright in the open air to dry further.
+Be sure not to seal the brush in a holder with wet bristles.
 The moisture and lack of oxygen can create a hospitable environment for fungi and bacteria to develop on your toothbrush’s bristles.
-Thoroughly dry your toothbrush after every use, and leave the cap slightly open to allow air to flow through the brush holder.
+Thoroughly dry your toothbrush after every use.
+If you use a brush holder, and leave the cap slightly open to allow air to flow through.

 - Store your toothbrush as far away from the toilet as possible to avoid cross-contamination.
 Also, wash your hands before picking up your toothbrush to prevent germs from migrating to the brush and bristles.